aannaassalam/Michigan.Umpire/PRIVACYPOLICY.md

-## FCCUmpire: Privacy policy
+## Michigan Umpire: Privacy policy

-Welcome to the FCCUmpire app for Android!
+Welcome to the Michigan Umpire app for Android!

 This is an Android app developed by Anas Alam.
 The source code is available on GitHub under the MIT license; the app is also available on Google Play.